Legal

 § 5 - Obligations of the Processor

-(2) If the Processor is of the opinion that an instruction from the Controller violates the GDPR or other data protection provisions, the Processor shall inform the Controller without undue delay.
-The Processor is entitled to suspend the execution of the instruction in question until confirmation or amendment by the Controller.
+(2) Where the Processor is of the opinion that an instruction issued by the Controller infringes the GDPR or other data protection provisions, it will inform the Controller of this without undue delay.
+The Processor is entitled to suspend execution of the relevant instruction until confirmation or modification by the Controller.

 § 6 - Obligations of the Controller

-(1) The Controller is responsible for compliance with data protection regulations within the scope of this DPA, in particular for the lawfulness of data processing and the protection of the rights of data subjects (its employees and Workspace users).
+(1) Within the scope of this DPA, the Controller is responsible for compliance with data protection provisions, in particular for the lawfulness of data processing and the safeguarding of the rights of data subjects (its employees and users of the connected platforms).

-(3) The Controller shall inform the Processor without undue delay if it identifies errors or irregularities in the processing.
+(3) The Controller will inform the Processor without undue delay if it identifies any errors or irregularities in the processing.

 § 7 - Sub-Processors